 - snipped chives

-- Separate the cauliflower into florets and chop the core finely.
+- Separate the cauliflower into florets and discard the core.

 - Drain and discard all of the water (the drier the cauliflower is, the better) and add the milk, butter, sour cream, salt and pepper and mash with a masher until it looks like "mashed potatoes."
 Top with chives.